drannex42/drannex42/README.md

 *I tend to break things, usually for the greater good.*

-I am the Founding Director of [DNX Robotics](https://dnxrobotics.com) :: Where we develop technological solutions to enable normal people to accomplish extraordinary things.
+I am the Founding Director of The DNX Institute of Advancing Humnanity (DNXI), and the CEO of [DNX Robotics](https://dnxrobotics.com) :: Where we develop technological solutions to enable normal people to accomplish extraordinary things.

 **[dnxrobotics.com](https://dnxrobotics.com) && [drannex42.com](https://drannex42.com)**